 It has thin leaves and takes longer to flower than indica does.
 Its leaves are slightly paler in color and need more light than indica’s leaves do.

-Still, most people seek out sativa strains for the more “uplifting” and energetic high they are commonly believed to provide (whether or not this is actually always the case is a question for another article, however).
+Still, most people seek out sativa strains for the more “uplifting” and energetic high they are commonly believed to provide (

 Other potential effects of sativa strains can include: